February 19, 2020

 ECOFIN publishes revised list of non-cooperative jurisdictions for tax purposes and adopts two reforms of existing VAT rules

-On 18 February 2020, the Council of the European Union (the Council or ECOFIN) held a meeting where, among other things, it updated the European Union (EU) list of non-cooperative jurisdictions for tax purposes (the EU List), discussed preparations for the EU participation in G20 meetings on 20-23 February 2020 in Riyadh, Saudi Arabia and also adopted two reforms of existing value-added tax (VAT) rules.
+On 18 February 2020, the Council of the European Union (the Council or ECOFIN) where, among other things, it updated the European Union (EU) list of non-cooperative jurisdictions for tax purposes (the EU List), discussed preparations for the EU participation in G20 meetings on 20-23 February 2020 in Riyadh, Saudi Arabia and also adopted two reforms of existing value-added tax (VAT) rules.

 During the meeting, the Council decided to add the Cayman Islands, Palau, Panama and Seychelles to Annex I (the so-called “Black” list) of the EU List as these jurisdictions did not implement the tax reforms to which they had committed by the agreed deadline.
 The total number of jurisdictions now included in Annex I of the EU List is 12.1 In contrast, 16 jurisdictions2 managed to implement all the necessary reforms to comply with EU tax good governance principles ahead of the agreed deadline and have therefore been removed from Annex II of the EU list (the so-called “Gray” list).
 Annex II now contains 13 jurisdictions.3 Appendix I, included at the end of this Alert, sets out those jurisdictions currently listed on Annex I and II of the EU List.